 The Top Sessions for Preconstruction Professionals

 In addition to can’t miss keynotes and announcements, there are hundreds of on-demand and live sessions to choose from at AU 2020.
 To help you figure out which of the hundreds of Autodesk University sessions you should attend, we’ve chosen our top picks for preconstruction professionals to experience the future of construction.

-Note this current session list is a preview only and is not comprehensive or final.
-Check back in October to view the final schedule.
+Note this current session list is a preview only and is not comprehensive.
+Check our full list here.